-Previous Work: In September 2017 CORE MPO was awarded discretionary federal highway planning (PL) funds for two studies - PI# 0015850, SAVANNAH MPO INTERCHANGE TRAFFIC STUDY I-16 LITTLE NECK 2018; and PI# 0015849, SAVANNAH MPO INTERCHANGE TRAFFIC STUDY I-95 AIRWAYS FY 2018.
-The studies were kicked off in FY 2018 and continued in FY 2019.
-The MPO staff did the following for the two studies in FY 2019.

-- Reviewed study deliverables; - Continued coordination with the study committees, calling special meetings if needed; - Coordinated with the consultants to prepare and send documentation regarding the PL Funds Studies contract reimbursement and Annual and Quarterly Reports; - Prepared the report for the PL Funds Review Committee to provide briefing of the studies' progress.
+- CORE MPO completed two Strategic Transportation studies that received discretionary federal highway planning (PL) funds PI# 0015850, SAVANNAH MPO INTERCHANGE TRAFFIC STUDY I-16 LITTLE NECK 2018; and PI# 0015849, SAVANNAH MPO INTERCHANGE TRAFFIC STUDY I-95 AIRWAYS FY 2018.
+The studies were kicked off in FY 2018 and continued in FY 2019 and FY 2020.
+The studies were completed in December 2019.
+The MPO staff did the following for the two studies in FY 2020. - Reviewed study deliverables; - Continued coordination with the study committees, calling special meetings if needed; - Coordinated with the consultants to prepare and send documentation regarding the PL Funds Studies contract reimbursement and Annual and Quarterly Reports; - Prepared the report for the PL Funds Review Committee to provide briefing of the studies' progress; - o Held Public Information Open Houses (PIOH) for the studies; and - Adopted the study recommendations.